erkekin/FormSpeech/FormSpeech/README.md

 ## Usage

 - Change language from en-US to your locale in the ViewController.swift
-- Fill Field enum with your custom form data as in the below.
+- Fill Field enum with your custom form data words as in the below.
+- Conform your controller to FormSpeechDelegate
+- implement func valueParsed(parser: Parser, forValue value: String, andKey key: Field) in your ViewController
 - Profit!

 ```